-You must apply within five years of your first contribution to the plan or before your employment terminates, whichever comes first.
+You must apply within 5 years of your first contribution to the plan or before your employment terminates, whichever comes first.
 If your employment ends after becoming a member and then are re-hired, you cannot buy service that occurred before the termination.

 If the service you wish to purchase was with another Public Service Pension Plan employer, that employer decides whether or not to pay their contributions.

 If you end your employment with the province to work for another plan employer, you are responsible for both the employee and employer contributions.

 The cost is based on your full-time equivalent salary and the employee and employer contribution rates on the date you apply.
 If you apply to make continuous pension contributions during an ESA leave, the cost is based on your full-time equivalent salary and the employee contributions had you been at work.
 Estimate your cost and the potential increase to your pension by logging into MyAccount.